alexchamberlain/mutant/README.md

 A more complex example with symmetric and inverse properties (`schema:spouse` and `schema:children`) is provided in `examples/family-tree`.

+*It is noted that people shouldn't be siblings of themselves; I have a plan.*

 ## Technology

 `mutant` is implemented as a single Python package `hexastore`, which has the following levelised structure: